 Nike · Shop on Fanatics

-A hidden White Tiger design embedded in the "lobal red" base — the tiger print and mountainous landscape are visible only at certain angles and in certain light, which is the kind of design detail that separates a great kit from a good one.
+A hidden White Tiger design embedded in the deep red base — the tiger print and mountainous landscape are visible only at certain angles and in certain light, which is the kind of design detail that separates a great kit from a good one.
 The collar is a modern V-neck in dark red.
 The side panels are black with subtle texture.
 The overall effect is a shirt that looks like a simple red jersey from a distance and reveals its complexity up close.
 Nike's South Korea kits have been consistently excellent for years.
 This is the best yet.

 The ones you will still be wearing in 2030